-- Violent, threatening or obstructive behaviour. - Harassment or bullying (physical or verbal, including electronic means e.g., text messaging, social networking sites). - Possession of or dealing in illegal substances. - Having possession of or being under the influence of alcohol/drugs. - Serious infringement of the Trust Equality and Diversity policy. - Failure to meet mandatory deadlines and attend examinations. - Smoking or vaping in or on the college site. - Cheating in examinations or failure to follow comply with examination board regulations. - Theft or wilful damage to College property. - Carrying an offensive weapon. - Sexual abuse, assault or harassment. - Making a malicious serious false allegation against a student or a member of staff - Potentially placing students, staff and members of the public in significant danger or at risk of significant harm. - Bringing members of the public onto college premises or being complicit in them gaining entry. - Behaviour that brings the college into disrepute. - Failure to complete and submit NEA and Applied General assignments by the final deadline. - Submission of Applied General coursework / NEA that is plagiarised, or not the product of a student's own independent work and independent thinking. - Extensive absence as a result of family holidays/prolonged unauthorised absences.
+- Violent, threatening or obstructive behaviour. - Harassment or bullying (physical or verbal, including electronic means e.g., text messaging, social networking sites). - Possession of or dealing in illegal substances. - Having possession of or being under the influence of alcohol/drugs. - Serious infringement of the Trust Equality and Diversity policy. - Failure to meet mandatory deadlines and attend examinations. - Smoking or vaping in or on the college site. - Cheating in examinations or failure to follow comply with examination board regulations. - Theft or wilful damage to College property. - Carrying an offensive weapon. - Sexual abuse, assault or harassment. - Making a malicious serious false allegation against a student or a member of staff - Potentially placing students, staff and members of the public in significant danger or at risk of significant harm. - Bringing members of the public onto college premises or being complicit in them gaining entry. - Behaviour that brings the college into disrepute. - Failure to complete and submit NEA and Applied General assignments by the final deadline. - Submission of Applied General coursework / NEA that is plagiarised, created by misusing AI such that it is not the student's own work, or not the product of a student's own independent work and independent thinking. - Extensive absence as a result of family holidays/prolonged unauthorised absences.